Metin Yurdanur: Sculptor career

 In 1981, he left his teaching position and opened his own workshop.
 His first work was the sculpture of "Nasreddin Hoca shows the Center of the World" in his hometown.

-Metin Yurdanur became an proficient in casting statues using conventional techniques.
+Metin Yurdanur became proficient in casting statues using conventional techniques.
 Many monuments, statues and reliefs of Yurdanur are found throughout Turkey, mostly in Ankara.
 He also has works in several countries around the world.

 In 2005, he opened his first individual open-air monument and statue exhibition in Ankara called I am Anatolia, I am the Republic, I am the People.
-At the exhibition, the polyester mock-ups of his larger-than-life statues and busts were shown, of people from Turkey's history such as Atatürk, İsmet İnönü, Abidin Dino, Karacaoğlan, Yaşar Kemal, Şerife Bacı, Muzaffer Sarısözen and other.
+At the exhibition, the polyester mock-ups of his larger-than-life statues and busts were shown, of people from Turkey's history such as Atatürk, İsmet İnönü, Abidin Dino, Karacaoğlan, Yaşar Kemal, Şerife Bacı, Muzaffer Sarısözen and others.

 In 2016, Yurdanur opened the first sculpture museum of Turkey in Sivrihisar.

 Metin Yurdakul was awarded the title State Artist of Turkey in 1998.